TrIBe is open. Limited spots available for the next cohort. Apply now →

 Peter, who runs PaperPlainz, has built something I genuinely admire.
 Over 2,000 video explanations covering every SL and HL past paper question from May 2016 to November 2024, with new syllabus content being added continuously.

 What it does well: If your primary need is detailed video walkthroughs of real past paper questions, PaperPlainz is the deepest resource available for exactly that.
-The coverage is remarkable, and the explanations come from someone who has taught IB Physics at a high level in international schools across four continents for more than 15 years.
+The coverage is remarkable, and the explanations come from someone who has taught IB Physics at a high level in international schools for more than 15 years.
 For students who want to sit down with a worked solution and understand not just the answer but the reasoning, it’s exceptional.

 Save My Exams

+Save My Exams supports over 2.5 million students every month across GCSE, IGCSE, A Level, and IB.
 For IB Physics, the written revision notes are solid and the question bank is large.
-There’s also a Smart Mark AI tool that gives instant written feedback, which is genuinely useful for extended response practice.
+There’s also a Smart Mark AI tool that gives instant written feedback.

 What it does well: Strong written notes, good question bank breadth, and consistent quality across subjects.
-If you prefer reading revision notes to watching videos, or if you’re already using Save My Exams for other subjects, the IB Physics content is a natural addition.
+If you prefer reading revision notes to watching videos, or if you’re already using Save My Exams for other subjects, the IB Physics content is a reasonable addition.

 GradeGorilla